MTI Mentorship Award

 Note: Please note we ask all applicants to confirm that they can notate their own compositions into a Piano/Vocal score, or that they have access to an individual who can do that for them.
 If shortlisted, a scored version of all three songs would need to be submitted.

-3. ADDITIONAL SONGS from the
+3. Additional Songs from the show (optional):

 If you have demos for more (or all) of the show’s songs, please upload the relevant MP3 or MP4 files and piano/vocal sheet music if available (pdf) using the same labelling format as for your first three songs.

-FULL FIRST DRAFT of the musical (pdf):
+4. Full First Draft of the musical (pdf):

 Again, please use the labelling format as above (e.g. OKLAHOMA!_Full First Draft).